-- The e-safety IRAs are regularly reviewed and updated and can be found in the individual students Master Care File. - These are important documents it is part of our duty of care to the students to monitor and protect our students from accessing inappropriate material on the internet both in their home and in education. - It is key that you support the students with their use of ICT and if you feel that they have been exposed to something harmful, to talk about this with the student if appropriate, and to report it to the SMT. - It may not always appear immediately obvious to us if a piece of video, music etc. is harmful, it may at first glance seem flippant and humorous, however we need to be very alert to the possible impact or messages that may be given via the internet to our students. - We must not let our students have unguided access to You tube and its equivalents. - We do have a monitoring and filtering system in place but it is not 100% failsafe and even so, what may appear as harmless content can still have an impact upon our students' attitudes and presenting behaviours. - Please continue to be vigilant with your duty to protect our students and in helping them to understand how the internet works and what is safe and unsafe
+- The e-safety IRAs are regularly updated and can be found in their master care files. - These are important documents it is part of our duty of care to the students to monitor and protect our students from accessing inappropriate material on the internet both in their home and in education. - It is key that you support the students with their use of ICT and if you feel that they have been exposed to something harmful, to talk about this with the student if appropriate, and to report it to the SMT. - It may not always appear immediately obvious to us if a piece of video, music etc. is harmful, it may at first glance seem flippant and humorous, however we need to be very alert to the possible impact or messages that may be given via the internet to our students. - We must not let our students have unguided access to You tube and its equivalents. - We do have a filtering system in place but it is not 100% failsafe and even so, what may appear as harmless content can still have an impact upon our students' attitudes and presenting behaviours.